Container groups in Azure Container Instances

 How a container group works

 A container group is a collection of containers that get scheduled on the same host machine.
-The containers in a container group share a lifecycle, local network, and storage volumes.
-It's similar in concept to a pod in Kubernetes and DC/OS.
+The containers in a container group share a lifecycle, resources, local network, and storage volumes.
+It's similar in concept to a pod in Kubernetes.

 The following diagram shows an example of a container group that includes multiple containers: